NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 * Confirm that the delivery icon is displayed on the device.
 * Open "Push Notification" on mBaaS administration screen, and check the status of created push notification in the push notification list.
-* If it is succeded, "Delivered" is displayed.
+* If it is succeeded, "Delivered" is displayed.
 * If error occurs, please refer to the [document](https://mbaas.nifcloud.com/doc/current/rest/common/error.html#%E3%80%8C%E9%85%8D%E4%BF%A1%E3%82%A8%E3%83%A9%E3%83%BC%E5%86%85%E5%AE%B9%E3%80%8D%E3%81%AB%E3%81%A4%E3%81%84%E3%81%A6) , and Review the settings.

 ---